 It's pretty fair to say that these tools are providing focus.
 They allow you to deal strictly with business problems and handle all the technical problems for you.
 This rings of the same changes on the back-end and the evolution of serverless computing.

-What we’re seeing now is platforms that encompass the best of both worlds.
+What we're seeing now is platforms that encompass the best of both worlds.
 Providing solutions for the entire development life cycle of an application.
 Making it much easier to build fully fledged applications that can scale without question and costs less than building out your own serverless infrastructure and tooling.
-Solutions like Firebase, Netlify, Zeit, and AWS Amplify provide full-stack features such as toolkits and APIs, data storage, file storage, and build and deployment services.
+Solutions like Firebase, Netlify, Vercel, and AWS Amplify provide full-stack features such as toolkits and APIs, data storage, file storage, and build and deployment services.
 I refer to these types of platforms as

 Full-stack Serverless.
 They provide feature sets that generally span from the command line tooling to back-end services, and everything in between.